Aprilia Racing: 500 cc class

 Aprilia began campaigning in the 500cc class in 1994 with a 250 V twin motor enlarged to 380cc in hopes of using its lighter weight and nimble handling as an advantage against the heavier, V4 engine bikes used by the competition.

 The bike eventually displaced 430cc and had its best result with a third place by rider Doriano Romboni at the 1997 Dutch TT but, could never overcome power disadvantage during the starting line sprint and was withdrawn at the end of the season for further development.

 As MotoGP

 Many world champions started on Aprilia such as Biaggi, Capirossi, Gramigni, Locatelli, Sakata and Rossi.

 First venture

 While having a technically advanced bike, Aprilia performed poorly in the championship in their first MotoGP effort.

 They left the MotoGP class at the end of and then left the lower classes when two-stroke engines were banned.

-Second try
+Second Attempt

 Aprilia rejoined the MotoGP class in in the Claiming Rule Team category.